rbw/aiosnow/docs/other/schemas/table/index.rst

 Table
 =====

-aiosnow built-in :class:`~aiosnow.model.schema.table.TableSchema` schemas for use with :class:`~aiosnow.models.table.TableModel`.
+These are aiosnow built-in :class:`~aiosnow.models.table.TableSchema` type schemas for use with :class:`~aiosnow.models.table.TableModel`.

 .. toctree::
    :maxdepth: 1

    incident
+   journal